rtanmay/AppleSorting/README.md

 # AppleSorting
-Sorts Apple on basis of Size, Color and Quality (CNN on infrared images of apple)
+Sorts Apple on basis of Size, Color and Quality (CNN on images of apple)